 Yes, as long as you do it through a self-directed retirement account custodian.

 Yes.
 Because you will retain an investment in your property.
 Sellers think of this as the best of both worlds.
 In a buyer’s market, the seller who equity shares gains a market of his own.
-In this new market where loans are nearly impossible to come by, the seller’s best way to get out from under is to refinance or just keep the existing loan and offer the Occupant Investor an All-Inclusive Note and Mortgage/Deed of Trust.
+In this new market where loans are nearly impossible to come by, the seller’s best way to get out from under is to refinance or just keep the existing loan and offer the Covestor a note for some of the equity.

 Yes.
-A seller confronted with capital gains exceeding his principal residence exclusion or basis can solve his tax problem by an equity share sale.
-This reduces his sale price ( sell 50% or less) and his tax basis so it conforms to a tax-free sale (return of capital).
-He converts the rest of the property to his investment property and becomes the Investor in the equity share.
+A seller confronted with capital gains exceeding his basis can solve his tax problem by an equity share sale.
+This reduces his tax basis so it conforms to a tax-free sale (return of capital).

-Typically, it depends on the return on investment the Investor desires.
+It depends.
 Ownership and sharing of appreciation are not necessarily the same.
 This factor is considered when setting the co-owners’ ownership interests.
-Remember, the Occupant Investor may elect 100% ownership at any time.
+However, at no time does the Covestor interest exceed 49%

-If a capital improvement is desired (i.e., a room addition), the Occupant Investor must make it and pay for it.
+If a capital improvement is desired (i.e., a room addition), the Covestor must make it and pay for it.
 The written consent of the Investor is required.
 For necessary repairs not covered by insurance (a new driveway), typically the costs are shared.

 Yes, before the property’s appreciation is split, capital contributions such as down payment and improvement contributions are returned.
 You will have agreed to any improvement and its cost in advance.

-This is a bargaining point for the Investor and Occupant Investor.
-The Investor projects the minimum return he or she would like to see on investment.
-If not achieved, the equity share continues until reached.
-Alternatively, the Parties may elect merely to share the appreciation on some basis mutually agreeable.
+This is a bargaining point for the Investor and Covestor.
+Typically, the Parties may elect merely to share the appreciation on some basis mutually agreeable.

 Yes, the mixed tax treatment in the traditional equity share format is permitted by the IRS.
-Internal Revenue Code §280A allows the Occupant Investor to claim his interest in the property as his principal residence while the Investor claims his as his investment property.
+Internal Revenue Code §280A.
+This allows the Covestor to claim his interest in the property as his principal residence while the Investor claims his as his investment property.

-Since the Occupant Investor lives in the entire property but only owns part, the IRS requires the Occupant Investor to rent the Investor’s interest in the property.
-What happens is the Occupant Investor pays a small portion of the expenses earmarked as rent into an Investor Account.
+Since the Covestor lives in the entire property but only owns part, the IRS requires the Covestor to pay rent to the Investor without specificity as to the amount (Fair Market Rent) and allows non-specific offsets to the rent.
+The Covestor pays a small portion of the expenses earmarked as rent into an Investor Account.
 Then he pays an equal amount of property expenses out of this Investor Account.
 The net result is you have some rental income offset by deductible property expenses.
-This enables you to claim the property as your investment property and receive investment property tax treatment.
+This enables the Investor to claim the property as investment property and receive investment property tax treatment.

-Yes, all co-owners are in the investment for the term of the agreement.
-But, if something unexpected happens, they can choose from the options described in the agreement or agree on some other solution agreed by the Parties.
+Yes, per the Agreement, all co-owners are in the investment for the term of the agreement.
+But, there is the possibility of liquidity as described in the Agreement.

 Yes, with the consent of all parties.

-Yes, but if a situation arises where the Occupant Investor cannot, the Equity Sharing Agreement allows it to be rented with the Investor’s consent.
+Yes, but if a situation arises where the Covestor cannot continue living there, the Equity Sharing Agreement allows it to be rented with the Investor’s consent.
+However, the Covestor remains liable for the interest.

 Yes, the Occupant Investor receives exclusive occupancy of the property and pays all its expenses.

-Loan Payments, Taxes, HOA fees, Insurance and Assessments are processed by an independent loan servicing company paid for by the Occupant Investor.
+Loan Payments, Taxes, HOA fees, Insurance and Assessments are processed by an independent loan servicing company paid for by the Covestor.
+Any delinquency is reported immediately as the Covestor’s continuing ownership is contingent upon faithful performance of the obligations under the Agreement.